4rokis/ReactPhaser/Readme.md

   </Switch>
 </Router>
 ```
-You are then able to easily specify the pages that do not explicitly needs Phaser.
+You are then able to specify scenes that do not explicitly need Phaser.
-LogIn page is great example.
-Two input fields with submit button is piece of a cake in React.
+LogIn page is a great example.
+Two input fields with submit button is a piece of cake in React.

-As for the routes that use Phaser.
+As for the scenes that use Phaser.
 ```
 public shouldComponentUpdate(): boolean {
   return false;